 The prizes are designed to reward the winning pupils for all their hard work.
-The overall national winners will win vouchers as well as a trip for the whole class!
+The overall national winner(s) will win vouchers as well as other fantastic prizes.
 Whether pupils enter individually or as a pair, each of them will receive a prize if their entry is chosen.